pinax/pinax-theme-bootstrap/README.rst

 "pinax_theme_bootstrap" and "bootstrapform" (which is installed alongside this theme) in your INSTALLED APPS.

+Add 'django.core.context_processors.request' and
+"pinax_theme_bootstrap.context_processors.theme" to your TEMPLATE_CONTEXT_PROCESSORS
+to ensure the user selector and site name work correctly.

 Make sure both template loaders and staticfiles finders includes app directories.